The Crystal Method

 The Crystal Method are one of the pioneers and most enduring and adventurous acts in electronic music.

 For more than 20 years, the Grammy-nominated duo—comprised of Ken Jordan and Scott Kirkland—have had a dramatic presence in the world of film, television, videogames, and advertising both as composers of original music and as one of the most licensed artists of the last two decades.

-Recently, they scored the Fox sci-fi cop series Almost Human for executive producer JJ Abrams, as well as a music documentary film about session and touring musicians, Hired Gun.
+The Crystal Method’s latest work can be heard in a music documentary film about session and touring musicians, Hired Gun directed by Fran Strine and The Sisterhood of Night directed by Caryn Waechter.
+They also scored the Fox sci-fi cop series Almost Human for executive producer JJ Abrams.
 For the last ten years, they have had (and regularly update), the buzzing theme for the long-running series Bones.

-They recently wrote several original songs for the Hugh Jackman action drama Real Steel, appear in the Universal Pictures film Lucy and were the first artist to write original music for the popular online multiplayer game League of Legends, appearing live at the world championships of the game at Staples Center last November.
-Upcoming for The Crystal Method is the horror feature The Malibu Tapes produced by Sunny Oak Films.
+They recently wrote several original songs for the Hugh Jackman action drama Real Steel, appear in the Universal Pictures film Lucy and were the first artist to write original music for the popular online multiplayer game League of Legends, appearing live at the world championships of the game at Staples Center.
+The Crystal Method recently wrote the main title theme for the Guillermo Del Toro animated series, 3 Below.